Credit and Debit Card Convenience Fee and FAQ

 - By mail: Bunker Hill Community College, 250 New Rutherford Avenue, Boston, MA 02129-2925 Attn: Student Central

-- International students also have the benefit of making payments in the currency of their choice through the International Payment/Western Union link at https://selfservice.bhcc.edu/Student/Finance.
+- International students also have the benefit of making payments in the currency of their choice through the PayMyTuition and Western Union links at https://www.bhcc.edu/internationalpayments.

 Payment/Billing for current students who register online